pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 {{< /tabsection >}}

 ##### Component implementation
 To implement this component, we define a class that inherits the methods from the PostgresPersistence class.
-Our code will look something like this, where mydata is the name of the table in our database where we are going to store our data:
+In this class, we can also define the defineSchema method, which checks if the table exists or not.
+If not, it creates one with the defineSchema method.
+Here, we can use the SQL command CREATE TABLE to define the structure of the table.
+The example below shows how to do this, where mytable is the name of our table.

 {{< tabsection >}}
    {{< include "./__code5_node.md" >}}